Role: Area Designer

 Before leaving Obsidian, it was clear this quest became a guiding light for future work in it's layout and in how it handled a complex emotional story that gave players validating agency in how to end it.

-The dungeon also featured even more complicated trap arrangements using the existing toolkit, that inspired the team to build out more elaborate scenarios in the last year or two of development.
+The dungeon featured complicated trap arrangements using the our existing toolkit, that inspired the team to build out more elaborate scenarios in the last year or two of development.
 Some of these include a timed flamethrower hallway, a corridor of pendulum blades that emerged from the ground below a "laser grid" of trip wires, and a setup I like to refer to as a "Reading Check" where a quick scan will encourage the player to pull the wrong lever to open a sealed doorway.
 I was delighted that the enthusiasm poured into designing and building the space was felt by players vividly.
 Some of these traps were planned, while others were added as the blockout evolved.

 While I no longer have access to the original files, here is an example of how the original 2D topdowns looked.
 The intent of using lines to connect rooms instead of defined hallways was to ensure art had as much freedom as possible while making them aware of some of the design's needs.
-This map ended up being combined to create the opening section of the dungeon, with the log trap parkour route sitting above a combat arena that helped make the space feel more alive.
-The undead and man-eating spiders tend to be pretty grumpy when you turn on loud machinery in their den.
+This map ended up being combined to create the opening section of the dungeon, with the log trap parkour route sitting above a combat arena that helped make the space feel more alive (The undead and man-eating spiders tend to be pretty grumpy when you turn on loud machinery in their den).

 Emotional Exploration was as important as the Gameplay Exploration